Brunei at the 2000 Summer Olympics

 Brunei, as Brunei Darussalam, competed at the 2000 Summer Olympics in Sydney, Australia, which were held from 15 September to 1 October 2000.
 The country's participation in Sydney marked its second competing appearance at the Summer Olympics since its debut in 1996.
-The athlete delegation of the nation consisted of two athletes: sprinter Haseri Asli and shooter Prince Abdul Hakeem Jefri Bolkiah.
+The delegation of the nation consisted of two athletes: sprinter Haseri Asli and shooter Prince Abdul Hakeem Jefri Bolkiah.

 Asli was the first athletics competitor to compete for Brunei at the Olympics and was designated the flagbearer for the opening ceremony.
 He competed in the heats of the men's 100 metres though did not advance further.
 Making his second appearance, Hakeem competed in the qualification round of the men's skeet and also did not advance further.
-Thus, Brunei has yet to win an Olympic medal.
+Thus, Brunei's wait to win an Olympic medal continued.

 Background

 The 2000 Summer Olympics were held in Sydney, Australia, from 15 September to 1 October 2000.
 This edition of the games marked Brunei's second appearance at the Summer Olympics since its debut at the 1996 Summer Olympics in Atlanta, United States.
 The nation had never won a medal at the Olympic Games, with its best finish coming from Prince Abdul Hakeem Jefri Bolkiah who had placed 49th in the men's skeet at the 1996 Summer Games.
 Haseri Asli was designated as the flag bearer for Brunei at the opening ceremony.